aheze/SupportDocs/Documentation/LibraryCustomization.md

 </table>

 ### Dismiss Button View / Dismiss Button Title
-This is what will be shown as the dismiss button (press to dismiss SupportDocs).
+This is what will be shown as the dismiss button (press to dismiss SupportDocs), and leave it as `nil` to not show it at all.

 It's a bit more tricky.
 By default, you pass in an `AnyView` of your choice.
 This should either be an `Image` or a `Text`, but you can experiment with other elements.
 For example, both of these will work:

 <table>
 <tr>